Queens Square SurgeryTel: 01953 453166

 I was born & grew up in Lancashire, moved to Scotland to the University of St Andrews and then back to Manchester University medical school from where I qualified in 1993.
 I then spent a long time in hospital medicine before becoming a GP, working initially in the North West.
 I moved to Norfolk and joined Attleborough Surgeries in 2001.

-In addition to the wide range of normal general practice work, I am involved in working with other local practices to improve the effectiveness of referrals between practices and other healthcare providers and to redesign patient pathways through the system.
+In addition to the wide range of normal general practice work, I am involved in working with other local practices to improve the effectiveness of integrated work arrangements.
+I am also one of two GPs providing medical officer services to the children of Quidenham Hospital.

 We are also looking at which services can be provided closer to patients homes and working with community services and local councils to achieve this.